Zeke: Half as long... inFAMOUS 2

 - Zero-Approval Gambit: Bertrand's plan to make humanity fear Conduits.

 - Zero-Effort Boss: At the end, if you side with the Beast, then Zeke becomes your "final opponent" at the very end when he tries to stop you and the Beast from exterminating humanity.
 He stands about as much of a chance against Cole as you would expect.
 Also counts as a Post Final Boss, since the "real" final boss of the evil path is Nix.

 Festival of Blood

-No Ontological Inertia: Bloody Mary's vampires follow the "head vampire" rule, knowledge of this is what lets Cole (who was canonically good for the DLC) feed on people without letting the guilt crush him; sure he might turn them for the night, but as long as he kills Mary before night's end, they'll all be cured.
+- No Ontological Inertia: Bloody Mary's vampires follow the "head vampire" rule, knowledge of this is what lets Cole (who is canonically good for this game) feed on people without letting the guilt crush him; sure he might turn them for the night, but as long as he kills Mary before night's end, they'll all be cured.

 - Our Vampires Are Different: Cole figures Bloody Mary and those she infects are blood based Conduits.